-PIA only has servers in 30 countries, which is much fewer than other providers, but it should still be enough to bypass blocks.
+PIA only has servers in 33 countries, which is much fewer than other providers, but it should still be enough to bypass blocks.
 If you want to access U.S. Netflix, PIA should get you in as most of its servers are located there.
-It also has four in Turkey if that’s what you’re looking for.
+It does not have any servers in Turkey, though.

 Speed is one of PIA’s best features, but that’s mainly because of the light encryption it uses by default.
 Once you increase the encryption, it will slow down, but it’s still okay.
 There are no bandwidth limits, so you don’t have to worry about that.